-Still failing to attain much popular success, the Pretties recorded a few more albums before disbanding in 1980; two of these, Silk Torpedo and Savage Eye, were originally released on Led Zeppelin's Swan Song label and were their best-selling albums in America.
+Still failing to attain much popular success, the Pretties recorded a few more albums before disbanding in 1980; two of these, Silk Torpedo and Savage Eye, were originally released on Led Zeppelin's Swan Song label and were their only albums to chart in America.
 They went on to reunite several times and release further critically acclaimed but commercially unsuccessful albums.
-May and Taylor toured with a new lineup until their manager announced their retirement from the road in 2018.
+May and Taylor toured with a new lineup until they retired from the road in 2018.
 Also, a group called xPT's, consisting of several former Pretties (not including May or Taylor), released Parachute Reborn (a re-recording of Parachute with a couple of bonus tracks) in 2012.

 The Pretty Things' studio discography: